docker/cli/docs/reference/commandline/run.md

 > **Note**
 >
 > The `--device` option cannot be safely used with ephemeral devices.
-Block devices
+You shouldn't
-> that may be removed should not be added to untrusted containers with `--device`.
+> add block devices that may be removed to untrusted containers with `--device`.

 For Windows, the format of the string passed to the `--device` option is in the form of `--device=<IdType>/<Id>`.
 Beginning with Windows Server 2019